octavianparalescu/laravel-api-controller-methods/README.md

 # laravel-api-controller-methods
-Laravel Controller methods that allow the developer to quickly build an API
+Laravel Controller methods that allow the developer to quickly build a Resource-based API